 Inheriting a love and knowledge of Marwari horses from his Father (a well respected horseman, the Late Jodh Singh), as well as the legacy of a stable consisting of bloodlines from the family Marwari horse stud, Ajeet has embraced the opportunity to make the horses his life.

-Known for his ability to orchestrate royal pageants on the grandest of scales, and gaining the reputation over the last decade as the key man for processions of the highest order, he truly has the experience to take on any project, click here for info
+Known for his ability to orchestrate royal pageants on the grandest of scales, and gaining the reputation over two decades as the key man for processions of the highest order, he truly has the experience to take on any project, click here for info

 Ajeet has a stable of over 50 Marwari, and regularly provides his horses for International charity groups for their fundraising safaris, as well as hosting and organising riding camps for local schools four times a year.